Parker's Back: Publication history

 "Parker's Back" first appeared in Flannery O'Connor's short story collection Everything That Rises Must Converge published in January 1965 after her death on August 3, 1964.
-The author worked closely with publisher Robert Giroux to complete the collection before she perished.
+The author worked closely with publisher Robert Giroux to complete the collection before she died.

 The story was also published in Esquire with illustrations by Frank Bozzo in April 1965, and in O'Connor's short story collection The Complete Stories in 1971 that won the National Book Award for Fiction in 1972.